Menu

 Member at Large

-Associate Professor, Education, Grand Canyon University
+Associate Professor, College of Education, Grand Canyon University

-Dr. Paul Danuser is in his 12th year of teaching preservice teacher candidates at Grand Canyon University's College of Education.
+Dr. Paul Danuser is in his 14th year of teaching preservice teacher candidates at Grand Canyon University's College of Education.
 Before his time at GCU, Dr. Danuser also served as adjunct faculty and Campus College Chair for the University of Phoenix's College of Education and the Director of Academic Affairs at the Phoenix Campus.
 Before his time in higher education, Dr. Danuser was a high school English teacher at various Christian and public schools in Wisconsin, Washington, California, and Arizona.
 Danuser combines his love of preparing the next generation of teachers with his own sets of experiences from his 42 combined years in the classrooms, ranging from the K-12 system to working with students at the masters and doctoral learners.
 Since earning his Ph.D. in Higher Education Administration, Dr. Danuser has turned his focus on helping other doctoral candidates earn their terminal degrees by serving as the dissertation chair for six learners.
 Dr. Danuser is a lifelong learner and educator, and he is excited to add this experience to his resume.

 Dr. Meg Cota